-Martin works in the media, cultural and creative sectors in several advisory, executive, and non-executive capacities.
-He is special adviser to the Ingenious group, an investment firm which, amongst other things, is the largest independent investor in the UK’s creative economy with an industry leading position in film and television finance.
-Martin speaks for Ingenious on policy matters.
+Martin works in the media, cultural and creative sectors in a variety of executive and non-executive capacities.
+He is special adviser to the Ingenious group, an investment firm which over the last 20 years has been the largest independent investor in the UK’s 'creative economy', having raised and deployed more than £8 billion in media content and related business assets.

 Martin has published on a wide range of topics including banking services (commissioned by the Department of Trade and Industry), consumerism and Freedom of Information.
 He now writes mainly on cultural industry policy and investment and especially the film industry.

 Arts and Creative Enterprise engagements

 In addition to his role as Visiting Fellow in ICCE at Goldsmiths, Martin is involved with a number of arts and creative enterprises, NGOs, trade associations, universities & charities including the National Film & Television School (NFTS), the Judge Business School in Cambridge University, the British Screen Forum (BSF), music venue St John's Smith Square (SJSS) in Westminster (chair of trustees), the London Festival of Baroque Music (chair), MeWe30 (a BAME oriented business incubator), the British Council and the Young Vic Theatre Company (former chair).